srsran/srsRAN_Project_docs/docs/source/user_manuals/source/installation_vanilla.rst

     make -j $(nproc)
     make test -j $(nproc)

 You can now run the gNB from ``srsRAN_Project/build/apps/gnb/``.
-If you wish to install the srsRAN Project gNB, you can use the following command:
+If you wish to install |project_name|, you can use the following command:

 .. code-block:: bash